-Our new building, opening in September 2021, will be light, bright, welcoming and fully accessible, with a Fitness Suite, Mind & Body Zone, and Sports Lab, used by the school during the day, and available to the community during evenings, weekends and school holidays.
+The EK Robotics Sports Campus – open from September 2021 – is light, bright, welcoming and fully accessible, with VIVA fitness suite, Mind & Body Zone, and Racelogic Sports Lab, used by the school during the day, and available to the community during evenings, weekends and school holidays.

 *A bright, friendly place where people feel safe and supported to be active